Last Updated on March 30, 2023

 - The lighthouse, when flashing, can be seen from 18 nautical miles away.

-- Inside, the Currituck Beach Lighthouse features a beautiful spiral staircase consisting of 214 stairs to the top.
+- Currituck Lighthouse Steps – the lighthouse features a beautifula beautiful spiral staircase consisting of 214 stairs to the top.

 - A self-guided climb can take anywhere from 5 minutes to 20 minutes, and there are nine landings for resting and viewing.

-- The lighthouse weighs 6 million pounds, was built with more than 1 million bricks, and stands 162 feet tall.
+- Currituck Lighthouse height and weight: The lighthouse weighs 6 million pounds, was built with more than 1 million bricks, and stands 162 feet tall.

 - At its base, the lighthouse wall is 5 feet 8 inches thick.
 The wall at Currituck Beach Lighthouse’s parapet is 3 feet thick.